-In the combined data set cluster analysis, the common set of intrinsic genes across both data sets was determined (311 present in both data sets out of the initial 478 "intrinsic" genes); next each data set was separately imputed as described above, and then each gene was median centered within each data set.
-We next combined the data sets and performed a two-way average linkage hierarchical cluster analysis using the program "Cluster" and displayed the data using "TreeView" (http://rana.lbl.gov/EisenSoftware.htm) (Fig 11A).
-The "adjusted" and combined data set differed in that after each data set was imputed, we used DWD to adjust the Stanford to the van't Veer data set as shown in Figure 9, then median centered each gene across all of the data and clustered (Fig 11B).
+In the combined data set cluster analysis, the common set of intrinsic genes across both data sets was determined (311/478 genes) ??? is it 311 or 478? ??? ; next each data set was separately imputed using the KNN-impute program of Troyanskaya et al. 2001, and then each gene was median centered within each data set.
+We next combined the data sets and performed a two-way average linkage hierarchical cluster analysis using the program "Cluster" and have displayed the data using "TreeView" (M. Eisen and colleagues (http://rana.lbl.gov/EisenSoftware.htm)).
+The "adjusted" and combined data set differed in that after each data set was imputed, we used DWD to adjust the Stanford to the van't Veer data set as shown in Figure 10, then we took the adjusted data and median centered each gene across all of the data and clustered.

-As can be seen in Figure 11A, before adjustment, there was very little intermixing of the Stanford (Blue line) and van't Veer (Red line) samples as judged by examination of the hierarchical cluster sample associated dendrogram (the full cluster diagrams, with complete gene names are available as supplementary materials Figure 12 and 13 as TreeView files); even when there was mixing, these samples showed low correlations with the other samples in their dendrogram branches as evidenced by the length of the branches.
-After DWD adjustment, however, there was a great deal of intermixing of the Stanford and van't Veer samples (Figure 11B); in particular, the left most dendrogram branch in the unadjusted data (Figure 11A) contained many of the estrogen receptor (ER) positive tumors and was broken into two sub-branches, each of which was almost entirely composed of samples from one source.
-The corresponding ER-positive branch in the adjusted data (Figure 11B) was also on the left and showed a much greater degree of source intermixing, and the gene expression data itself showed more continuity across the luminal-ER positive expression cluster, which is the expression cluster at the bottom of Figure 11B and contains the ER.
+As can be seen in Figure 11A, before adjustment, there was very little intermixing of the Stanford (Blue line) and van't Veer (Red line) samples as judged by examination of the hierarchical cluster sample associated dendrogram (the full cluster diagrams, with complete gene names are available as supplementary materials Figure 12 and 13); even when there was mixing, these samples showed low correlations with the other samples in their dendrogram branches as evidenced by the length of the branches.
+After DWD adjustment, however, there was a great deal more intermixing of the Stanford and van't Veer samples (Figure 11B); in particular, the left most dendrogram branch in the unadjusted data (Figure 11A) contains many of the ER-positive tumors and was broken into two sub-branches, each of which was almost entirely composed of samples from one source.
+The corresponding ER-positive branch in the adjusted data (Figure 11B) was also on the left and shows a much greater degree of source intermixing, and the gene expression data itself showed more continuity across the luminal-ER positive expression cluster.